Distance learning may put snow days on thin ice

 “[O]ur plan may be to pivot to virtual learning for all students on day three and beyond,” John Torre, the county’s executive director of communications, wrote in an email.

-Francisco Durán, superintendent of Arlington County Public Schools, said that shifting classes online for snow days was a “possibility” but that he doesn’t expect it to happen often.
+Francisco Durán, schools superintendent of Arlington County Public Schools, said that shifting classes online for snow days was a “possibility” but that he doesn’t expect it to happen often.

 “These types of plans are usually for places that receive a lot of snow that impacts instruction,” Durán said.